|7th Five Year Plan (Vol-2)||<<

 Nurturing and Developing Excellence in Science and Technology

-17.97 The increase in the number of scientists engaged in R&D work during the last few decades has not been matched by an equal improvement in quality, even though there have been peaks of high accomplishment.
+17.97 The increase in the number of scientists engaged in R and D work during the last few decades has not been matched by an equal improvement in quality, even though there have been peaks of high accomplishment.
 There is need, therefore, for emphasis during the Seventh Plan on quality, and in the direction of creating and nurturing a sufficiently large number of centres of excellence.

 17.98 Unless a true enthusiasm for science is generated during school and college stages, even the very intelligent and scientifically minded, who would achieve much in science, would turn to safer and more lucrative professions, as is already happening.
 We have to be particularly sensitive in spotting talent and creativity, wherever it exists and providing opportunities for its emergence.
 In the Seventh Plan, at attempt should be made to ensure that only dedicated students are admitted to Ph.D. programmes in science.